top of page

 Constitutional Mandate

-The constitution says that the government has an obligation to transform the economy into one that does not discriminate, that protects and respects the dignity of each person and steadily improves the standards of living.
-ECDC‘s mandate is to plan, finance, co-ordinate, market, promote and implement development of the Province and its people in the fields of industry, commerce, agriculture, transport and finance.
-ECDC, in its current form, emerged due to the merger of the following development finance institution
+The ECDC‘s mandate is to plan, finance, co-ordinate, market, promote and implement development of the province and its people, in the fields of industry, commerce, agriculture, transport and finance.

 In fulfilling its mandate, the ECDC is guided by the following legislation and policy framework amongst others: